 - Further relapses: consider introducing immunosuppression therapy (eg, methotrexate) after two relapses.

 - The course and prognosis of PMR are very variable.
-Response to systemic corticosteroids is rapid and dramatic but treatment for 1-2 years is often required, and some people may need low-dose corticosteroids for longer periods.
+Response to systemic corticosteroids is rapid and dramatic, usually within a few days, but treatment for 1-2 years is often required and some people may need low-dose corticosteroids for longer periods.